Microsoft Intune posture, checked against best practice

 Do I need to install agents or grant broad access?

 No agents and no cloud service.
-Siemserva reads your tenant through Microsoft's APIs and runs on Windows or Mac.
+Senserva reads your tenant through Microsoft's APIs and runs on Windows or Mac.
 You can explore the whole product first on the free Advanced Microsoft 365 Security Simulator, with no access to your environment at all.

-Siemserva is built for AI from the ground up and also runs fully without it.
+Senserva is built for AI from the ground up and also runs fully without it.
 Turn it on for AI-enhanced reports and to run the product from Claude, or the AI of your choice, via our market-leading MCP.
 You bring your own model, so there is no AI markup, and the rich data model keeps calls and cost low.

-What customers say about Siemserva
+What customers say about Senserva

 "For MSPs especially, it's the kind of engine that can turn a complicated tenant review into actionable next steps."